gbv/libsites/README.md

 put the service behind a reverse proxy to enable SSL and nice URLs!

-The installation does not trigger running the daily cronjob to update from libsites-config and ZDB, so you may need to manually run it after installation:
+The installation does not trigger running the daily cronjob to update from libsites-config and ZDB, so you may need to manually run as described below.

-    sudo -u libsites /etc/cron.daily/libsites

 # ADMINISTRATION